learn-co-curriculum/phase-0-html-lists-lab/README.md

 1. Creating an unordered list
 2. Nesting each grilled cheese ingredient as a list item wrapped in `<li>` tags

-Start up `httpserver` or open `index.html` in your browser.
+Open `index.html` in your browser (if you are using the Learn in-browser IDE, run `httpserver`).

 Let's say we wanted to list out the ingredients required for making a grilled cheese sandwich.
 The ingredients are: `2 slices of bread`, `4 slices of cheese`, `1 tbsp of butter`.

 For the first part of this challenge, in `index.html`, create an unordered list